 A bit more about me

 I write on science, the arts, and pop culture for print and online media, and also create content for business and the public sector.
-You might find me explaining the science of snake venom, coaxing local secrets from drinkers in Aussie country pubs, or investigating the Finnish education system.
+You might find me explaining the science of snake venom, coaxing local secrets from drinkers in Aussie country pubs, peer reviewing scholarly papers & articles, or making a choose-your-own-adventure online book review.
 I can also overhaul existing material to make it clear and compelling, whether for a wide readership or a specialised audience.
 You can find my newsletter at tinyletter.com/marvellouselectrical

-I’m best known for running interactive live-action programmes: festivals, games, and workshops that build social cohesion, help people learn, and offer participants a fun time.
-I also create downloadable games which you can play today: the Book Fair Game, released for World Book Week 2016, was featured on BoingBoing.
+I also devise events, games, and workshops that encourage innovation, help people learn, and offer participants a rewarding experience.
+I’ve created some downloadable activities which are free to use, including the Book Fair Game, which was released for World Book Week 2016 and featured on BoingBoing.